seb4itik/ansible-slapd/README.md

 # Ansible role slapd

-Best Ansible Role ;-) for installing and configuring OpenLDAP `slapd` with multiple backends.
+The best Ansible Role ;-) for installing and configuring OpenLDAP `slapd` with multiple backends.

 ## Features